chi-kaichen/S2-ShadowNet/README.md

 If you have any questions, please contact us (chikaichen@mail.nwpu.edu.cn).

 # Acknowledgments
-Code is implemented based on https://github.com/XJTU-XGU/RSDA.
+Code is implemented based on https://github.com/XJTU-XGU/RSDA and https://github.com/hhqweasd/G2R-ShadowNet.